Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ## Technologies Used

 ### Languages
-- Python/Flask- Used to create all functionality of the site, all pages are rendered using flask methods.
+- Python/Django- Used to create all functionality of the site, all pages are rendered using django.
     - Flask has also been used to connect the site to the Mongo.DB database, where all information is stored and accessed from.
 - HTML- Used for all template pages for the site and then rendered using Flask.
 Also used for the basic form structure and validation.
-- CSS- Mostly used in conjunction with the Materialize CSS library to style and structure all the pages.
+- CSS- Mostly used in conjunction with the Boostrap CSS library to style and structure all the pages.
-- Javascript- Used via JQuery and use to activate the Materialize CSS drop down selectors.
 ### Programs
-- VS Code: Where all coding took place.
+- Git Pod: Used as it creates it's own vitrual env.
 - Balsamic: Used to create wireframes.
 - Heroku: Used to deploy the site for public use.
 - Git Hub: Used to host the websites repository.
 - Git Hub Desktop: Used to access the repository linking it to online Git Hub profile.
 - IAmResponsive: Used to test responsiveness of site.
-- Coolors: Used to display colour pallet used.
 - [HTML Validator](https://validator.w3.org/) - Used to check HTML code for errors.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to check CSS code for errors.
 - [Python Validator](https://extendsclass.com/python-tester.html) - Used to check Python code for errors.